Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 ED and testosterone: libido vs erection

-Testosterone is often blamed for erectile dysfunction, but it helps to separate two things:
+Testosterone is often blamed for erectile dysfunction.
+It helps to separate two things:

 - Libido (desire): testosterone can influence this strongly in some men